Company1TDDC88-2024/RBI/Frontend/README.md

 # Basics about the frontend

 The frontend is a React application using Typescript and Vite.
 Reason for using Vite is its fast optimization compared to a standard react project and HMR, making changes appear directly when saving a file.
+Ant Design is used for components and styling.
+Designs and more info about Ant Design can be found [here](https://ant.design/components/overview/).

 ## Running the project